List of DC Comics characters: C: Calendar Man

-Calculator
+Etta Candy

 Canterbury Cricket

 The Canterbury Cricket, also known as Jeramey Chriqui, is a superhero appearing in DC Comics.
 The character first appeared in Flashpoint: The Canterbury Cricket #1 (August 2011), created by Mike Carlin and Rags Morales.

 Chriqui first appeared in the Flashpoint timeline, where he was a University of Kent student and conman in Canterbury, England.
 When Wonder Woman and the Amazons invaded England, Chriqui took cover inside a church.
-When the church was bombed by an Invisible Jet, Jeramey makes a connection with a cricket.
-Jeramey emerged from the wreckage as a giant cricket with a new lease on life.
+When the church was bombed by an Invisible Jet, Jeramey connected with a cricket, and emerged from the wreckage as a giant cricket.

 With his new abilities, he leads the Ambush Bugs, an insect-themed resistance group, though all but him die in a battle with the Amazons.
 He later joins Lois Lane's Resistance.

-The Canterbury Cricket was adapted into the mainstream DC Universe in the "Watchmen" sequel "Doomsday Clock".
-He was stated to be a member of Knights, Inc., a team of heroes ordained by the Queen of England who protect the borders of the United Kingdom as its sanctioned superhero team.
+The Canterbury Cricket appears in the main DC Universe in Doomsday Clock as a member of Knights, Inc., the United Kingdom's sanctioned superhero team.